pkgxdev/pkgx/docs/faq.md

 ## Where do you put pkgs?

-Everything goes in `~/.pkgx`. eg. Deno v1.2.3 installs an independent POSIX prefix to `~/.pkgx/deno.land/v1.2.3`, thus the `deno` executable is at `~/.pkgx/deno.land/v1.2.3/bin/deno`.
+Everything goes in `~/.pkgx`. eg. Deno v1.2.3 is an independent POSIX prefix at `~/.pkgx/deno.land/v1.2.3`, thus the `deno` executable is at `~/.pkgx/deno.land/v1.2.3/bin/deno`.

-We also install symlinks for majors, minors and latest:
+We also create symlinks for majors, minors and latest:

 ```sh
 $ cd ~/.pkgx/deno.land